ibm-cloud-docs/schematics/delete-schematics-data.md

 # Deleting {{site.data.keyword.bpshort}} data
 {: #delete-schematics-data-intro}

 {{site.data.keyword.bplong}} stores your data in a highly available and secure environment.
 All your data such as automation code, input configuration data, input credentials, and the runtime data are stored in {{site.data.keyword.cos_short}}.
 This data-at-rest is encrypted using AES GCM 256 with an envelope encryption technique.
 As the {{site.data.keyword.cloud_notm}} account owner, you can control access to the {{site.data.keyword.bplong}} objects in your account.
 You can choose to delete your data, by using the {{site.data.keyword.bpshort}} API, UI, or CLI as described.

 When you delete these {{site.data.keyword.bpshort}} objects, the corresponding data in {{site.data.keyword.cos_short}} is marked for deletion.
 The soft delete option enable you to recover the {{site.data.keyword.bpshort}} data by raising a [support ticket](/docs/schematics?topic=schematics-schematics-help).
 Further, your data are automatically purged after 7 days of soft delete.

 Also, {{site.data.keyword.bpshort}} service maintains a backup copy of your data in a separate {{site.data.keyword.cos_short}} bucket.
 This backup copy is automatically overwritten, every 30 days.
 Hence, all backup copy of your data are purged in 30 days.

+After a soft or hard delete of the {{site.data.keyword.bpshort}} objects, if the {{site.data.keyword.bpshort}} services fails to delete the objects in your account.
+You need to raise a [{{site.data.keyword.bpshort}} support ticket](/docs/schematics?topic=schematics-schematics-help) to completely remove from the resource controller.
+{: note}